 Transactions between Citizens Community Federal and its affiliates generally are required to be on terms as favorable to the institution as transactions with non-affiliates, and certain of these transactions, such as loans to an affiliate, are restricted to a percentage of Citizens Community Federal's capital.
 In addition, Citizens Community Federal may not lend to any affiliate engaged in activities not permissible for a bank holding company or acquire the securities of most affiliates.
-Citizens Community Bancorp, Inc. will be an affiliate of Citizens Community Federal.
-Citizens Community Federal will enter into an expense allocation agreement with Citizens Community Bancorp, Inc. in order to meet these requirements.
+Citizens Community Bancorp, Inc. is an affiliate of Citizens Community Federal.
+Citizens Community Federal has entered into an expense allocation agreement and a tax allocation agreement with Citizens Community Bancorp, Inc. in order to meet these requirements.